 Look at the SERP features section next.
 Moz highlights which special features appear for your keyword (featured snippets, local packs, image carousels, video results).
 Featured snippets steal clicks from the number one organic position, so a keyword dominated by snippets may deliver less traffic than the volume suggests.
 Local packs mean Google prioritizes location-based results, which won't help if you run a national or global site.

 Click into any ranking URL to see its full backlink profile and understand why it ranks.
 You can spot patterns in the types of content that win for your keyword, then create something better informed by what already works.
+Pay attention to which content format ranks best for your target term.
+If the top results are all listicles, writing a long narrative essay will likely underperform.
+If video results dominate, consider whether a written article alone can compete or whether you need a video embed to match the searcher's preferred format.

 Before moving a keyword to your content plan, verify it passes these tests: difficulty matches your site's current authority, organic CTR suggests real clicks are available, search intent aligns with your content type (informational blog post vs product page), and SERP features don't block most organic traffic.
 One failed test doesn't automatically kill a keyword, but three or more failed tests mean you should keep searching.